There’s loads of us out there, so here are our top tips on how to choose a wedding photographer that’s right for you.

 Now you know what style you’re after and you have an idea of how much you’re willing to spend, it’s time to knuckle down and do your research.
 Get a shortlist together.

 It’s always worth asking any recently married folks you know if they have any recommendations.
 After that, we’d suggest getting online.
 A professional wedding photographer is going to have a website set up where they’ll be showcasing all their best work and you’ll be able to see if they are in your area or willing to travel.
-Make a list of all the ones that catch your eye, whose work you really love.
+Make a list of all the ones that catch your eye, and whose work you really love.

 When you have that list together it’s time to go deeper.
 Check through all the pictures in their portfolio and look to see if they have any recent blog posts up.
 Wedding photographers often share blogs featuring lots of images from the entire day of a wedding they’ve shot.
 It’s a great way to see what they produce throughout different parts of the day.